Home > Analyses > Energy > Diamondback Energy, Inc.

 ProductDescription

-Upstream Services SegmentFocuses on acquisition, development, exploration, and production of unconventional oil and natural gas reserves in the Permian Basin.
+Upstream Services SegmentExploration, development, and production of unconventional and onshore oil and natural gas reserves in the Permian Basin.

-Midstream Services SegmentOwns and operates midstream infrastructure including crude oil and natural gas gathering pipelines and an integrated water system in the Midland and Delaware Basins.
+Midstream Services SegmentOwnership and operation of midstream infrastructure, including crude oil and natural gas gathering pipelines and integrated water systems in the Midland and Delaware Basins.

-Natural Gas ProductionExtraction and production of natural gas reserves (reported in 2018).
+Natural Gas ProductionExtraction of natural gas reserves within the Permian Basin.

-Royalty InterestsHolds mineral and royalty interests across extensive acreage in the Permian Basin and Eagle Ford Shale.
+Royalty InterestsIncome derived from royalty interests in producing wells across the Permian Basin and Eagle Ford Shale.

 Main Competitors

-There are 10 main competitors in the Oil & Gas Exploration & Production industry; the table below lists the top 10 leaders by market capitalization:
+The Energy sector in Oil & Gas Exploration & Production includes 10 competitors, with the top 10 leaders by market capitalization listed below:

 CompetitorMarket Cap.

-Diamondback Energy, Inc. ranks 3rd among its competitors with a market cap approximately 37% that of the sector leader, ConocoPhillips.
-The company is positioned above both the average market cap of the top 10 competitors (39.9B) and the sector median (29.8B).
-It maintains a solid 31.8% market cap lead over its closest competitor below, Occidental Petroleum Corporation.
+Diamondback Energy, Inc. ranks 3rd among these competitors.
+Its market cap stands at 40% of the leader, ConocoPhillips.
+Diamondback is above both the average market cap of the top 10 (approximately 40B) and the sector median (around 30B).
+It maintains a healthy 22% gap from its next closest rival, Occidental Petroleum.

 Comparisons with competitors